actualbudget/actual/docs/api/actual-ql/index.md

 `data` will be an array of all the transactions in the system.

-## Specify split transaction behavior
+## Specify Split Transaction Behavior

 Split transactions complicate things: when you sum transaction amounts, do you sum up all the subtransactions or do you just use the top-level transaction?
 When selecting transactions, which ones do you want?